Even if you have no connection to medical or health background, I am sure you would have still heard about the word “Acetylcholine”.

 With all of its products manufactured in the USA, and third-party tested as well, Double Wood Supplements gains the trust of its customers.
 Also, it’s gluten-free as well as Non-GMO, thus making it a well-accepted supplement.

 With a price range of $19.95 to $49.95, Double Wood Supplements offers authentic yet high-quality PC in a reasonable price range.

 Not only this, but if you subscribe to the brand, you will get an additional 10% discount.

 Phosphatidylcholine vs Other Compounds

 Both phosphatidylserine (PS) and PC are phospholipids found naturally in the cells of our bodies.
 PC is found in the outer layer of cell membranes, with PS found in the inner layer.

-PC contains choline, however PS does not.
-PS can actually be synthesized from PC in the brain.
+Perhaps as the biochemical pathway is interlinked, PS can actually be synthesized from PC in the brain.

 The benefits of these two phospholipids are quite different.
-If you are looking for a boost in cognition, PS is overall a better choice, whereas PC is useful as a source for choline and for helping with particular conditions, such as fatty liver disease and ulcerative colitis.
+If you are looking for a boost in cognition, PS is overall a better choice, whereas PC is useful as a source of choline and for helping with particular conditions, such as fatty liver disease and ulcerative colitis.